fadado/jqt/docs/content/metadata.md

 ### JSON

 Additional JSON input can be provided in external files.
-The files are preprocessed using [GPP][GPP], and all the expected options are available, like defining new macros, include other files, etc.
+The files are preprocessed using [GPP][GPP], and all the expected options in a macro processor are available, like defining new macros, include other files, etc.

 #### Macro calls